Space-Eternity-3/Space-Eternity-3/ServerReady/README.txt

 ------ Protection ------

-If your server is commercial, you may need to protect the server from hackers.
+If your server is commercial, you may need to protect it from hackers.
 You should activate the nickname verification system to require from players the valid SE3 account to join.
 You will also be able to customize your server address.
 Start your server to see the instruction.